Cleveland Fire Brigade

-Cleveland Fire Brigade is the statutory fire and rescue service covering the boroughs of Hartlepool, Middlesbrough, Redcar and Cleveland & Stockton-on-Tees in the North East of England.
+Cleveland Fire Brigade is the statutory fire and rescue service covering the boroughs of Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton-on-Tees in the North East of England.
 The name originates from the former county of Cleveland which was abolished in 1996.
 The brigade’s area is split between the ceremonial counties of County Durham and North Yorkshire.

-Cleveland is organised operationally into four Districts: Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton-on-Tees.
+Cleveland is organised operationally into four Districts: Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton-on-Tees.

 History

 The brigade's history started in April 1968 as the Teesside County Fire Brigade, which incorporated the Middlesbrough Fire Brigade.
 However, six years later, the Local Government Re-organisation Act (1974) amalgamated the Teesside Fire County Fire Brigade with the Hartlepool Fire Brigade, and also took five North Riding Fire Brigade stations (Guisborough, Loftus, Saltburn, Skelton and Yarm) to form the Cleveland County Fire Brigade.
 Another re-organisation in 1996 saw a name change to Cleveland Fire Brigade.

 In 2012, the brigade set up a company called The Cleveland Fire Brigade Risk Management Services CIC to provide private contractual services.
 The first contract was one whereby the brigade provided fire cover to Ineos Nitriles based on Teesside, which paid several millions of pounds that Chief Fire Officer Ian Hayton stated would go back into the brigades finances as they were expecting a cut in their budget.
 The brigade featured in a television documentary filmed in November 2013.
 TV crews followed the firefighters on Bonfire Night, their busiest night of the year.